ddmitov/perl-executing-browser/README.md

     Example: ```http://local-pseudodomain/perl/counter.pl?target=script-results```

     The ```target``` query string item should point to a valid HTML DOM element or to a valid JavaScript function.
 It is removed from the query string before the script is started.
-Every piece of script output is inserted immediately into the target DOM element of the calling page or passed to the specified JavaScript function.
+Every piece of script output is inserted immediately into the target DOM element of the calling page or passed to the specified JavaScript function as its first and only function argument.
 The calling page must not be reloaded during the script execution or no script output will be inserted.

     Two or more noninteractive scripts can be started within a single calling page.
 They will be executed independently and their output will be updated in real time using separate target DOM elements.
 This could be convenient for all sorts of monitoring or data conversion scripts that have to run for a long time.

     **Note for Windows developers:** All data-only scripts should have ```$|=1;``` among their first lines to disable the built-in buffering of the Perl interpreter.
 Some Windows builds of Perl may not give any output until the script is finished when buffering is enabled.

     <a name="feeding-from-forms"></a>
     There is no special naming convention for noninteractive scripts.
 They can be called from hyperlinks or HTML forms using a full HTTP URL with the PEB pseudo-domain or a relative path.
 If a relative path is used, the PEB pseudo-domain will be added automatically.
-The following code is an example of a direct POST request to a local script from an HTML form:
+The following code is an example of a POST request to a local Perl script from an HTML form with no use of JavaScript:

 ```html
   <form action="http://local-pseudodomain/perl/test.pl" method="post">